Photo © 2004 Mark Greenberg, San Antonio Current.

 U. S. environmental history, politics and policy; federal public-lands management; urban history, intellectual and cultural history

-I have the great privilege of serving as the director of the Environmental Analysis program and as the W. M. Keck Professor of Environmental Analysis at Pomona, and help coordinate the five-college major in EA.
+I am the W. M. Keck Professor of Environmental Analysis at Pomona College and help coordinate the Claremont Consortium EA major.
 The development of this cross-campus major was generously funded by a $1.5M grant from the Mellon Foundation in 2009, a significant boost to the program and its academic ambitions.

-A Senior Fellow of the Pinchot Institute for Conservation, I’ve been a Contributing Writer for the Texas Observer, and have been associate editor for two professional journals, Environmental History and the Journal of Forestry, as well on the editorial board of the Pacific Historical Review.
-Past service includes working on the Board of Directors of the Forest History Society and the editorial board of the Trinity University Press; Chair of the State Board of Review for the Texas Historical Commission; historical consultant to the City of San Antonio’s Main Plaza Redevelopment project; and as an appointed member to the city’s Open Space Advisory Board and Tree Preservation Ordinance Panel.
+A Senior Fellow of the Pinchot Institute for Conservation, and a Fellow of the Forest History Society, I’ve been a Contributing Writer for the Texas Observer, an associate editor for Environmental History and the Journal of Forestry, as well on the editorial board of the Pacific Historical Review.
+Past service includes working on the Board of Directors of the Forest History Society and the editorial board of the Trinity University Press.
+In 2014, my then-blog, Golden Green, received the inaugural Public Service Award from the American Society for Environmental History.

 This required class for the five-college EA major uses case studies as a method of analyzing key environmental dilemmas.
 Topics will vary, but will draw on an interdisciplinary array of sources in the humanities and social sciences, with the objective of helping students better understand how we imagine, interpret, value, and engage with nature (and “Nature”); and how those responses shape the human condition and planetary health.